adadouche/esigelec-ue-lsp/TP/06 - Create your first MapReduce Job.md

 jar cf $HADOOP_HOME/mr/wordcount/jar/WordCount.jar -C $HADOOP_HOME/mr/wordcount/classes .
 ```

-## Start HDFS & Yarn processes
+## Start HDFS & YARN processes

-You can check that your HDFS & Yarn processes are started using the following command:
+You can check that your HDFS & YARN processes are started using the following command:

 ```sh
 jps | grep -E 'Node|Manager'$
 ```

-If the command returns the following, then you don't need to start the HDFS & Yarn processes again:
+If the command returns the following, then you don't need to start the HDFS & YARN processes again:
  - 1 Name Node
  - 3 Data Node
  - 1 Resource Manager
  - 3 Node Manager

-If you need to start the HDFS & Yarn processes, execute the following commands:
+If you need to start the HDFS & YARN processes, execute the following commands:

 ```sh
 export HADOOP_PID_DIR=$HADOOP_HOME/pid/hadoop-master-nn